rx-angular/rx-angular/libs/state/docs/snippets/get-nested-state-slices.md

 # Get nested state slices

-One of the fundamental reactive state derivations is getting a value of a state slice.
+One very common tasks when deriving state is selecting a single value out of the whole state.
-In some cases this slice could also be deeply nested inside our reactive state.

-In RxJS there is an operator called [`pluck`](https://rxjs-dev.firebaseapp.com/api/operators/pluck) which "plucks" out values from an emitted object.
+If you are familiar with RxJS, you will know about the [`pluck` operator](https://rxjs-dev.firebaseapp.com/api/operators/pluck) which "plucks" out values from an object.
-Also, the [`map`](https://rxjs-dev.firebaseapp.com/api/operators/map) operator could serve for such a task:
+Also, the [`map`](https://rxjs-dev.firebaseapp.com/api/operators/map) operator could be used for this.

 ```typescript
 import { Observable } from 'rxjs';